omaralmansoori/connectfour/README.md

 - **Command-line interface** for quick play sessions.
 - **Tkinter desktop GUI** with a visual board and user input handling.
 - **Flask web app** offering a user-friendly gameplay page and an AI diagnostics page that exposes evaluated moves, search depth, timing, and nodes expanded.
+- **Extra games**: Tic-Tac-Toe and Checkers, each with dedicated play and analysis pages powered by the shared minimax engine.
 - **Logging** of AI inference metrics to `connectfour.log`.

 ## Installation